bwarren2/datadrivendota/README.rst

 Now we have a database, but it is (mostly) empty.
 We'll fill it during Initial Data Acquisition later; existing data migrations only add a couple perms and a sample player.

+## Grunt

+We use grunt for local less compilation.
+Install with `npm install`.

 ## Necessary environment variables

 Under 12 Factor, resources are connected by environment URIs.
 DDD expects a whole bunch of these: